ja-sanborn/allyaria/docs/references/Theming/Services/Allyaria.Theming.Services.AryThemeProvider.md

-﻿# Allyaria.Theming.Services.ThemeProvider
+﻿# Allyaria.Theming.Services.AryThemeProvider

-`ThemeProvider` is a concrete implementation of `IThemeProvider` that manages runtime theme configuration including color palettes, spacing, borders, and typography.
+`AryThemeProvider` is a concrete implementation of `IAryThemeProvider` that manages runtime theme configuration including color palettes, spacing, borders, and typography.
 It provides methods to retrieve styled CSS and `AryStyle` representations and supports immutable updates to theme data while notifying consumers via the `ThemeChanged` event.
 This class is the core theming engine for Allyaria UI systems, allowing dynamic adjustments to theme settings while maintaining consistency and immutability.

 ## Constructors

-`ThemeProvider(AryTheme? theme = null, ThemeType themeType = ThemeType.System)` Initializes a new instance of
+`AryThemeProvider(AryTheme? theme = null, ThemeType themeType = ThemeType.System)` Initializes a new instance of
-`ThemeProvider` with an optional base theme and theme type.
+`AryThemeProvider` with an optional base theme and theme type.
 Defaults to `StyleDefaults.Theme` and `ThemeType.System`.

 ## Properties